robert-westenberger/knowledgebase/C-Programming/pointers.md

 A **pointer** is a group of cells (often two or four) that can hold an address.
 So if `c` is a *char* and `p` is a pointer that points to it, it could be represented as![pointer.png](/pointer.png)

+> Pointers are constrained to point to a particular kind of object / data type.
+(There is one exception: a “pointer to void” is used to hold any type of pointer but cannot be dereferenced itself.)
+{.is-info}

+# Operators
 The unary operator `&` gives an address of an object, so the statement

 `p=&c;`